totten/loco/README.md

 The `redis` service is easy to define because it accepts most configuration via command-line arguments.
 Note the use of `$LOCO_SVC_VAR` to put any runtime data in a managed data folder.

-For `php-fpm`, it needs a little extra work because some options require a config file.
-One creates a template (e.g. `.loco/config/php-fpm/php-fpm.conf.loco.tpl`) with content like this (*partial excerpt*):
+For `php-fpm`, we need a config file to set some options.
+One creates a template (e.g. `.loco/config/php-fpm/php-fpm.conf.loco.tpl` per convention) which incorporates the environment variables, as with:

 ```
 [global]